johnnjoro/Assignment2/README.md

 Homepage: A brief introduction and a snapshot of my most recent projects.

 About: Details about my background, skills, and interests.

 Portfolio: A showcase of my projects, complete with descriptions and links.

 Contact: A contact form for easy communication.
-Blog (optional): A blog section where I share insights, tutorials, or personal thoughts.

 Responsive Design: The website is fully responsive, ensuring a consistent user experience across devices.

 Technologies Used

 HTML5, CSS3 for structuring and styling.

 JavaScript for interactivity.

 Setup and Deployment